nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `edit P/NAME [n/NAME] [p/PHONE_NUMBER] [a/AGE] [w/WEIGHT] [h/HEIGHT] [j/JERSY_NUMBER]`

-* edit the details of a player from the player list
+* Edit the details of a player from the player list
 * If any fields are specified, it will change accordingly
 * Multiple fields can be changed at once